-NOTE 1: In case of death, resignation or cessation of office of the officer designated as contact person, such incident shall be reported to the Commission within thirty (30) calendar days from the occurrence thereof with information and complete contact details of the new contact person designated.
+AVIE 1: In case of deam, resignation or cessation or orifice of the orificer designated as contact person, such incident shall be reported to the Commission within thirty (su) calendar days from the occurrence thereof with information and complete contact details of the new contact person designated.

-2: All Boxes must be properly and completely filled-up.
+2: All Boxes must be property and completely filled-up.
 Failure to do so shall cause the delay in updating the corporation's records with the Commission and/or non-receipt of Notice of Deficiencies.
 Further, non-receipt of Notice of Deficiencies shall not excuse the corporation from liability for its deficiencies.

 SyCip Gorres Velayo & Co.
-6760 Ayala Avenue 1226 Makati City Philippines Tel: (632) 8891 0307 Fax: (632) 8819 0872 ev.com/ph
+6760 Ayala Avenue 1226 Makati City Philippines Tel: (632) 8891 0307 Fax: (632) 8819 0872 ey.com/ph